 In a large bowl, whisk together powder sugar, salt, and cocoa powder.
 Stir in egg whites and vanilla extract until the batter is completely moistened.
 It will be very thick.
 Gently stir in the chocolate chips.

-Let the cookies cool for a few minutes on the baking sheet before gently transferring them to a cooling rack to finish cooling.
+Let the cookies cool for 10 minutes on the baking sheet before gently transferring them to a cooling rack to finish cooling.